goharbor/community/proposals/new/enhance_audit_log.md

 ## Compatibility

-The new audit log event type is compatible with the previous audit log event type, the previous audit log event type is still supported, and the new audit log event type is added to the audit log v2 table.
+The new audit log event type is compatible with the previous audit log event type, the previous audit log event type is still supported, all audit log event will be logged in the audit log v2 table.
 After enable Audit Log Forward Syslog Endpoint option, it can be forward to the log process endpoints such as LogInsight, ELK(Elastic Logstash Kibana) etc.